Blendify/blender-manual/trunk/blender_docs/manual/modeling/metas/editing.rst

 producing something very similar to having several metas inside the same object.

 A family is defined by the left part of an object's name (the one before the dot).
-Remember, an object's name is the one in the *OB* field, in most panels, **not** the *MB* field, which is the meta data-block's name...
+Remember, an object's name is the one in the *Object name* field, in most panels, **not** the *Metaball name* field, which is the meta data-block's name...
 For example, the *family* part of "MetaPlane.001" is ``MetaPlane``.
 Each meta object in the same "family" is associated with one another as discussed below.